 Cytogenetic Technologist Jobs in USA with Visa Sponsorship

-Cytogenetic technologists analyze chromosomes to diagnose genetic disorders, making them eligible for H-1B sponsorship as healthcare specialists.
+Cytogenetic technologists analyze chromosomes to diagnose genetic disorders, making them eligible for H-1B visa sponsorship as healthcare specialists.
 This role typically qualifies for specialty occupation status with a bachelor's degree in cytogenetics, biology, or medical technology, though employers may need to demonstrate the specialized knowledge requirement.
 For detailed occupation requirements, see the O*NET profile.

 See All Cytogenetic Technologist JobsOverview

-Showing 5 of 23+ cytogenetic technologist jobs
+Showing 5 of 15+ Cytogenetic Technologist jobs

 Have you applied for this role?